fluxsauce/infocom-node/README.md

 A simple [Node.js](https://nodejs.org/) server that provides information about Infocom games released between 1980 and 1989.

+## Usage

+* http://localhost:8080/game/Planetfall - will return metadata about Planetfall.
+* http://localhost:8080/game/fail - will return an error.

 ## Installation

 Install [Node Version Manager](https://github.com/creationix/nvm) if it isn't